<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 An experienced partner knows the common manufacturing pitfalls for retail fixtures and can spot potential issues that a generalist might overlook.
 They understand the end-use of your product and can provide insights that go beyond a simple spec check.
 Ask for case studies or examples of their past work with businesses similar to yours.
 This will give you confidence that they can handle the specific challenges and quality standards of your industry.

-Evaluate Communication and Reporting Standards
+Check Their Communication and Reporting Style

 Clear, consistent, and timely communication is non-negotiable.
 Your QA provider should function as a seamless part of your team, which means you need to know what’s happening on the ground.
 Ask for sample inspection reports to see how they present their findings.
 A good report is detailed and easy to understand, with clear photos, data, and actionable recommendations.
 It should give you a complete picture of your production status without leaving room for interpretation.